o0-James-0o/ftp-vuln-analysis/README.md

 ---

-## 🚀 Guia de Execução Passo a Passo
+## 🚀 Step-by-Step Execution Guide

 ---

-## 1. 🔎 Enumeração com Nmap
+## 1. 🔎 Enumeration with Nmap

-A primeira etapa do laboratório foi realizar o reconhecimento do alvo com o objetivo de identificar portas abertas, serviços ativos e versões em execução.
+The first stage of the lab was to perform target reconnaissance in order to identify open ports, active services, and running versions.

 ---